 [PIN number accepted.
 The phone book is now unlocked.
 Returning to the main menu.] is heard and [Unlocked] is displayed.
+The system may not function in the following cases:

 - If the current number is not correct. - If the phone book has already been unlocked.